-Sometimes the flow of blood is blocked either by the narrowing on the blood vessels or their blockage due to coronary artery diseases that can result in heart attack.
+Sometimes the flow of blood is blocked either by the narrowing on the blood vessels or their blockage due to coronary artery diseases that can result in a heart attack.

-This blood clot can clog your arteries thus stopping the blood and oxygen vital to heart.
+This blood clot can clog your arteries thus stopping the blood and oxygen vital to the heart.
 And if this blood clot is embolus, it can travel to brain and result in stroke.

 If this results in the death of muscular cells of heart, it can also lead to a more permanent damage.

 You might face a partial or complete blockage of coronary artery which takes us to its two types,

 - ST Elevation Myocardial Infarction (STEMI)